himanshuteotia/doc-save-extension/README.md

 ---

 ## 🙌 Credits
-Made with ❤️ for job seekers by [Your Name].
+Made with ❤️ for job seekers by Himanshu Teotia.

 ---